sass/sass/doc-src/SASS_CHANGELOG.md

 colors will be output as the minimal possible representation.
 This means whichever is smallest of the HTML4 color name and the hex representation (shortened to the three-letter version if possible).

-### `css2sass` Error Handling

-Several bug fixes and minor improvements have been made, including:

-* Fixing line-number reporting for errors on the last line of templates that didn't have trailing newlines.

-* Only displaying the text for the current line when reporting CSS parsing errors.

-* Displaying the expected strings as strings rather than regular expressions whenever possible.

 ### Minor Changes